codalab/codalab-competitions/docs/SETUP.md

 #### Flower

-Flower is a Celery Monitoring tool that allows you view things such as: memory usage, tasks ran, and the state of any task ran through RabbitMQ.
+Flower is a Celery Monitoring tool that allows you view things such as: memory usage, tasks exchanges, and the state of any task ran through RabbitMQ.
 This can be extremely helpful in troubleshooting any load balancing issues you may have by running tons of tasks.

 To set this up, simply set the `FLOWER_BASIC_AUTH` and `FLOWER_PORT` in your local _.env_ file to match your desired setup.

+To view the screenshots of what flower can monitor, visit the page [here](http://flower.readthedocs.io/en/latest/screenshots.html)

 ## Nginx How To

-Setting up nginx is fairly straightforward
+Codalab uses Nginx as the entrypoint to the project from the outside world.
+Nginx accomplishes this by listening to the `NGINX_PORT` and proxying requests into the `django` host on `DJANGO_PORT`.
+You may set the values for `NGINX_PORT` and `DJANGO_PORT` in your local copy of `.env`, however django is a hostname that is set in `docker-compose.yml` in order to register its dynamic IP into other services, such as `nginx` and `django`.
+If you wish to change this hostname, you must change it everywhere else it is called as well.

+If you would like to handle outside communication via SSL, codalab comes with a setup for that.
+Out of the box, codalab sets `SSL_PORT` to 443 in your copied version of `.env` and provides you with `./docker/nginx/ssl.conf`.

+You must configure `.env` to point to your own `SSL_CERTIFICATE` and `SSL_CERTIFICATE_KEY` in order for `ssl.conf` to work correctly